 You may also want to consider the use of a product like ADAPTIL.
 This comes as a plug-in,collar or spray.
 It emits pheromones which are meant to aid keeping your dog relaxed and calm.
 There are mixed reviews on the efficacy of these types of products, and if your dog is extremely stressed they are not likely to be effective, but they usually can’t do any harm and may be worth a shot.

 Some people advocate leaving the TV or radio on for your dog.
-If you normally have one of them on when you are there, or there is usually a lot of hubbub in the house, this can be helpful rather than your dog being left in a silent environment.
+If you normally have one of them on when you are there, or there is usually a lot of hubbub in the house, this can be helpful rather than your dog being left alone in a silent environment.
 It will not be a solution on its own though.

 If you do tend to spend most of your time with your dog, perhaps you work from home or they accompany you to work, it can be a good idea to introduce regular short trips out without your dog.
-This means that if there are times when you have to leave your dog this is less likely to be a shock to their system and can help to ensure they do not develop separation anxiety.
+This means that if there are times when you have to leave your dog this is less likely to be a shock to their system and can help to ensure they do not develop separation anxiety in dogs.

 If you work from home, don’t forget to try to give your dog some occasional alone time so they don’t become too dependant on you being around all the time